 has intensified.
 The main sticking points

-- Within each congregation, between religious liberals and
+- Within each congregation, between religious liberal and

 - Between urban and rural congregations.